Home Warranty Code Upgrades: Does Coverage Include Bringing Systems to Code?

 See what plans you qualify for in less than 2 minutes

-Your home warranty is supposed to protect you from costly repair surprises—but there's a major gap most homeowners don't discover until it's too late.
+Your home warranty is supposed to protect you from costly repair surprises, but there's a major gap most homeowners don't discover until it's too late.
 When a covered system fails and the repair requires bringing your home up to current building codes, that additional work is almost never included in your standard plan.
-Understanding how home warranty code upgrades work—and where your coverage ends—can save you thousands of dollars and a lot of frustration.
+Understanding how home warranty code upgrades work, and where your coverage ends, can save you thousands of dollars and a lot of frustration in 2026.

-In this guide, you'll learn why code upgrades are routinely excluded from home warranty contracts, which companies offer even limited code upgrade coverage, what the most common code scenarios cost out of pocket, and exactly how to fight back when your warranty company leaves you holding the bill.
+In this guide, you'll learn why code upgrades are routinely excluded from home warranty contracts, which companies offer even limited code upgrade coverage, what the most common code scenarios cost out of pocket (including the new R-454B refrigerant transition and SEER2 efficiency rules), and exactly how to fight back when your warranty company leaves you holding the bill.

 Key Pinch Points